htl-leo-itp-2325-4-5BHITM/cam-connect/docs/conventions.md

 in the same line as the bracket
 - every codeblock which contents are not immediately clear should have a comment explaining its content overtop of it
 - if you can't complete a piece of code right now, add a `//TODO` comment
-- every major, bigger block of functions (all that create a new entry, all that display refresh and edit the devices) should be wrapped in a `//region name ..code here.. //endregion` that way they can be folded in webstorm
+- every major, bigger block of functions (all that create a new entry, all that display refresh and edit the devices, etc.) should be wrapped in a `//region name ..code here.. //endregion` that way they can be folded in webstorm
 - when using variables which uses are not immediatly clear add a comment on the same line to explain or on the line above to explain for multiple
 - script, style and mockup files belonging together should have the same name